 Sustainable Development Goals and targets

-Following an inclusive process of intergovernmental negotiations, and based on the Proposal of the Open Working Group on Sustainable Development Goals, the following are the Goals and targets which we have agreed.
+Following an inclusive process of intergovernmental negotiations, and based on the Proposal of the Open Working Group on Sustainable Development Goals1, which includes a chapeau contextualising the latter, the following are the Goals and targets which we have agreed.

 The SDGs and targets are integrated and indivisible, global in nature and universally applicable, taking into account different national realities, capacities and levels of development and respecting national policies and priorities.
 Targets are defined as aspirational and global, with each government setting its own national targets guided by the global level of ambition but taking into account national circumstances.
 Each government will also decide how these aspirational and global targets should be incorporated in national planning processes, policies and strategies.
 It is important to recognize the link between sustainable development and other relevant ongoing processes in the economic, social and environmental fields.

+We recognize that baseline data for several of the targets remain unavailable, and we call for increased support for strengthening data collection and capacity building in Member States, to develop national and global baselines where they do not yet exist.
+We commit to addressing this gap in data collection so as to better inform the measurement of progress, in particular for those targets below which do not have clear numerical targets

 We encourage ongoing efforts by states in other fora to address key issues which pose potential challenges to the implementation of our Agenda; and we respect the independent mandates of those processes.
 We intend that the Agenda and its implementation would support, and be without prejudice to, those other processes and the decisions taken therein.